chintangajjar013/CUCM-dual-line-migration/README.md

 NewLine= New Line which will be configured on Line1 for the device (Mandatory param)

 Partition= CUCM Route Partition, we consider here that both Line1 and Line2 uses same partition.
-(Mandatory Param, provide NULL if not not applicable)
+(Mandatory Param, provide NULL if not applicable)

 ExtMask=External Mask to be set on Line1 and Line2 (Mandatory Param, provide NULL if not not applicable)